-The term "combined supply" means that the products of each of the parties to a conglomerate business combination are combined technologically or contractually and supplied to the market subsequent to the business combination, or that the products the parties to a conglomerate business combination are, subsequent to the business combination, supplied all at once at a price lower than the total of the prices applied to those products when they are individually supplied.
-(Part VI, 2 of the Business Combination Guidelines)

-123 This means a case of combined supply leading to the problem of the closure or exclusivity of a market.
+This case is categorized as a case of conglomerate business combination since Company X is to purchase Company Y, which is not in competition or any trade relationship with Company X. Since the problem of combined supply or that of sharing confidential information is unlikely to arise according to the facts of the case, the business 114 The term "combined supply" means that the products of each of the parties to a conglomerate business combination are combined technologically or contractually and supplied to the market subsequent to the business combination, or that the products the parties to a conglomerate business combination are, subsequent to the business combination, supplied all at once at a price lower than the total of the prices applied to those products when they are individually supplied.
+(Part VI, 2 of the Business Combination Guidelines) 115 This means a case of combined supply leading to the problem of the closure or exclusivity of a market. combination in this case may not be substantially to restrain competition.